-Certain information set forth herein has been obtained from the City and other sources which are believed to be reliable but is not guaranteed as to accuracy or completeness, and is not to be construed as a representation by the Financial Advisor.
-Any information and expressions of opinion herein contained are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the City or other matters described herein since the date hereof.
-See "CONTINUING DISCLOSURE OF INFORMATION" for a description of the City's undertaking to provide certain information on a
+The information and expressions of opinion contained herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the City or other matters described herein.
+See "CONTINUTING DISCLOSURE OF INFORMATION" for a description of the City's undertaking to provide certain information on a continuing basis.